Height adjustable suspension: Aftermarket systems

 In 1959, auto customizer Ron Aguirre scavenged the Pesco pumps and valves from a B-52 Bomber and adapted them to the front suspension of his X-Sonic bubble-topped custom car Corvette, allowing him to change the height of the car with a switch on the dashboard.
 This was done to evade California law regarding ground clearance.
 Aguirre is commonly accepted as the first person to create a Lowrider car with hydraulically adjustable suspension.

-Another customizer, Gene Winfield, created The Reactor with height adjustable suspension in 1964, a car novel enough to guest star in several television programs.
+In 1964, another customizer, Gene Winfield, created The Reactor, with Citroën height adjustable Hydropneumatic suspension, a car novel enough to guest star in several television programs.

 Adjustable suspensions have become intrinsically associated with lowrider vehicles.
 The popular image of these vehicles is of one "hopping" on its suspension, or sitting with one wheel completely off the ground.
 These systems were initially adapted from the hydraulic pistons, valves and pumps used to adjust the flaps on aircraft.
 Today however, many aftermarket companies produce parts and equipment specifically designed for lowriders.

-In recent years "air bag" systems (not to be confused with the air bag safety device) have been rapidly gaining popularity among car customizers.
-These air suspension systems use heavy-duty custom rubber "bags" to replace the stock shocks and springs, with either a compressor or tank of compressed gas used to raise and lower the vehicle at will.
-Any light-duty truck, from a small suv Chevrolet S10 Blazer to a full-size truck such as Dodge Ram 3500, can be outfitted to adjust the vehicle so that the frame will lie on the ground when the air bags are deflated, or "Laid Out".
+In recent years "air bag" systems (not to be confused with the air bag safety device) have gained popularity among car customizers.
+These air suspension systems use heavy-duty rubber "bags" to replace the stock shocks and springs, with either a compressor or tank of compressed gas used to raise and lower the vehicle at will.

-Trucks are also capable of "laying" the pinch weld of the body, or "Bodydrop" using a technique such as channeling the frame or building an entirely new frame.